kant2002/kant2002.github.io/_drafts/router-libraries.md

 ### Global Hooks

 Global hooks which allow be notified about routes match, or perform actions before and/or after navigation happens.
+You usually set them via API or as parameter to Router component.

+### Per-Route Hooks

+Same as global hooks, but for customization of transitions from/into the specific route.
+You can emulate these hooks if you have Global hooks support, but manually matching for the desired router.
+Obviously this is inconvinent if you need to apply customization to many routes.

 ## Properties availability